Selecting the proper project management tools

-The project management/resource management survey of 151 IT executives found the most significant challenge to project management administration was using the wrong tools to perform project management processes.
+The project management and resource management survey of 151 IT executives found the most significant challenge to project management administration was using the wrong tools to perform project management processes.
 (IMTS Survey)

 Let’s talk about the basics.
 Like needing a frying pan to make fried eggs – there are certain basics that every profession requires.
 When the basics are not “in” then it’s difficult, if not impossible, to achieve consistent results.
 If a carpenter used the wrong tools to do the job they wouldn’t be a carpenter very long would they?
 They would be tired and crabby, and their customers would be upset.
 They wouldn’t be able to cut, fashion and fasten wood together to make houses or furniture.
 If they could build houses or furniture with the wrong tools, they could not do it consistently, in a timely fashion or with any elegance whatsoever.